 Where surge protection against induced voltages (usually from lightning) is introduced then this introduces a further complication.

 The design of the earthing system needs to be done with some care and provision made to enable the system to be tested safely.
+This is frequently done by providing duplicate leads.
+The subject is considered in detail in the section on earthing and it is not possible to adequately summarise the process.

 If you believe in testing earths by injecting a significant current then think very hard about the possible paths that the current will use to come back to its point of origin.

 If you are confident that the path is well defined and safe - then there is no point in testing it!